-As directed by the Government of India (Gol), in 1975-76 the villages where more than 50% of STs population, were constituted into Integrated Tribal Development Projects (ITDP).
+As directed by the Government of India (GoI), in 1975-76 the villages where more than 50% of STs population, were constituted into Integrated Tribal Development Projects (ITDP).
 There were 16 such Government of India approved ITDPs in the state.
 For scattered tribal populations and the educational institutions being run there, 7 ITDPs, were also sanctioned for Mumbai, Aurangabad and Akola.
-Consequently, making a total of 23 ITDPs, in the State, there were 23 Project Officers in-charge of these ITDPs.To deal with tribal health, nutrition and allied issues of Thane district, in 1992, the tribal areas of Thane District was divided into three ITDPs, with 24 Project Officers in-charge of these ITDPs.
+Consequently, making a total of 23 ITDPs, in the State, there were 23 Project Officers in-charge of these ITDPs.To deal with tribal health, nutrition and allied issues of Thane district, in 1992, the tribal areas of Thane District was divided into three ITDPs, instead of two.
+Hence at present, there are 24 ITDPs, with 24 Project Officers in-charge of these ITDPs.